+Fri Mar 07 2025 09:58:56 GMT+0900 (日本標準時)

 Keio University Syllabus and Timetable

 ASIA-JAPAN ECONOMIC RELATIONS

 Subtitle Is Asia integrated or disintegrated?

 Lecturer(s) HAYASHI, HIDEKI

 Credit(s) 2

-Academic Year/Semester 2024 Spring
+Academic Year/Semester 2025 Spring

 Day/Period Tue.4

 Campus Mita

-Classroom 527
+Classroom 121

 Class Format Face-to-face classes (conducted mainly in-person)

-Registration Number 80820
+Registration Number 51327

 Faculty/Graduate School INTERNATIONAL CENTER

 Year Level 2, 3, 4

 Grade Type S, A, B, C, D

-Course Description A course to aim to learn the economic, political and social aspects of the Asia-Japan relations covering both theoretical aspects but on practical aspects.

-K-Number CIN-CO-00243-212-07
+K-Number ▼ Detail CIN-CO-00243-212-07

 Course Contents/Objectives/Teaching Method/Intended Learning Outcome

 This is the multidisciplinary course on the economic, political and social aspects of the Asia-Japan relations.
 It covers not only the theoretical aspects but on practical aspects, such as the economic policies, the Japan's corporate strategies and the financial markets.

 Each session is composed of two parts.
 The first part is based on the latest text written by Japanese scholars.
 Then in the second part the related topics are discussed based on the comprehensive texts written by the Asian and Western scholars.
 After each class students are supposed to write the short comments.
 Asian policy makers and academics will be invited for guest speeches occasionally.

-Active Learning Methods Description
+Active Learning Methods (1) Description

+Presentations

-Presentations Problem-based learning
+Problem-based learning

 Preparatory Study

 After every class students are suppose to submit a comment, in order to review it and prepare a next class.

 Course Plan

 Lesson 1

-Introduction : the Asian economy in the Asian century Key characteristics of the Asian economy

-/ Southeast Asia's long transition
+Introduction: the Asian economy in the Asian century Key characteristics of the Asian economy / Southeast Asia's long transition

 Lesson 2

-Part I New dimensions of the Asian economy 1 Transforming Asia: how the Asian economy has been discussed / A century of growth, crisis, war and recovery, 1870-1970
+Part I New dimensions of the Asian economy

+1 Transforming Asia: how the Asian economy has been discussed

+/ A century of growth, crisis, war and recovery, 1870-1970

 Lesson 3

 2 Asianizing Asia: The Rise of Intra-Regional Trade and Economic Integration

 / Southeast Asian commercial policy: outward-looking regional integration

 Lesson 4

 3 China reshaping Asia: economic transition and the rise of an economic superpower

 / Foreign direct investment in Southeast Asia

 Lesson 5

-Part II Borderless Asia 4 Factory Asia: global value chains and local firm development /Global production sharing, trade patterns, and industrialization in Southeast Asia
+Part II Borderless Asia

+4 Factory Asia: global value chains and local firm development

+/Global production sharing, trade patterns, and industrialization in Southeast Asia

 Lesson 6

 5 Capital Asia: growth and capital flows

 / The global financial crisis and macroeconomic policy / Twenty-first-century challenges

 Lesson 7

-6 Migrating Asia: labor mobility in an interdependent and and connected world / Internal and international migration in Southeast Asia
+6 Migrating Asia: labor mobility in an interdependent and and connected world

+/ Internal and international migration in Southeast Asia

 Lesson 8

 7 Innovating Asia: growth pattern changes in post-middle-income

 / Disciplining dissent: freedom, control, and digital activism in Southeast Asia

 Lesson 9

 8 Urbanizing Asia: cities transforming into mega-regions

 / Gateways, corridors and peripheries

 Lesson 10

 9 Informalizing Asia: the other dynamics of the Asian economy

 / Informality, advocacy, and governmentality in urbanizing northern Philippine cities

 Lesson 11

-Part IV Asia at a crossroads 10 Ageing Asia: From Demographic Dividend to Demographic Tax / The population of Southeast Asia
+Part IV Asia at a crossroads

+10 Ageing Asia: From Demographic Dividend to Demographic Tax

+/ The population of Southeast Asia

 Lesson 12

-11 Unequalizing Asia: From Poverty to Inequality / The political economy of policy reform: insights from Southeast Asia
+11 Unequalizing Asia: From Poverty to Inequality

+/ The political economy of policy reform: insights from Southeast Asia

 Lesson 13

 12 Environmentally Challenged Asia: In the Context of Backwardness and Diversity

 / Natural resources, the environment and economic development in Southeast Asia

 Lesson 14

 Conclusion: Competing Asia, Co-Existing Asia

 / Twenty-first-century challenges for Southeast Asian economies

 Other

 Office Hours will be planned.